agile-ts/documentation/docs/packages/core/features/state/Properties.md

 ## `isPersisted`

-If the State `value` is stored into an external Storage like the [Local Storage](https://developer.mozilla.org/de/docs/Web/API/Window/localStorage).
+If the State `value` is stored in an external Storage like the [Local Storage](https://developer.mozilla.org/de/docs/Web/API/Window/localStorage).
 ```ts {1,3}
 MY_STATE.isPersisted; // Returns 'false'
 MY_STATE.persist();